ohler55/oj/pages/Rails.md

    that has already been used.
 This could occur is a mix of String and Symbols are used as keys or if a other non-String objects such as Numerics are mixed with numbers as Strings.

+3. To verify Oj is being used turn on trace and then set the `Tracer.display_c_call = true` to see calls to C extensions.